 Write a letter to the cantonal tax administration and refer to the assessment certificate.
 Specify the appropriate data.
 The objection must always be in writing and signed by you.
 An objection by e-mail or fax will not be recognized, as it does not contain an original signature.
 Justify the errors identified in your appeal and submit supporting documentation.
 Copies of invoices, photographs, bank statements, federal court judgments or bank records will be accepted as evidence.

 Even after receiving the assessment certificate, you can hire a tax advisor to file an appeal.
 He sends a corresponding letter to the tax administration and lists the errors in it.
 However, this is associated with costs for you, as the tax advisor charges a fee for his work.
+Read more about the cost of a tax advisor here.

 The more detailed and meaningful the objection is, the better the chances of getting the overpaid money refunded.
 However, an appeal can also be made if you have to pay more than specified.
 In this case, you will avoid a large additional payment in the event of an audit by the tax authorities, which is associated with a fine.